When To Use Its And It's

 The Impact of Style Guides

 Style guides, such as the Chicago Manual of Style and the AP Stylebook, provide specific guidelines on grammar and usage, including the proper use of "its" and "it's."
 Following a style guide can ensure consistency and accuracy in writing, particularly in professional or academic contexts.
-These guides typically emphasize clarity and adherence to standard grammatical rules.
+These guides typically underline clarity and adherence to standard grammatical rules.

 Expert Opinions